 So please enjoy football season, but remember not to let energy drinks and sports drinks blitz the dental and overall health of you and your children.

-If your around Bryn Mawr and you’d like more info on healthy alternatives for optimal dental health be sure to stop in and see us.
+If you’re looking for good private dental offices in or around Bryn Mawr and would like to know more about healthy alternatives for optimal dental health, be sure to drop in and meet our dentist at Bryn Mawr, PA.